linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 17.02.2023 (announcement LaaS)
+- We're in building mode at Linkspreed, crafting new SaaS projects that will take your productivity to the next level! 💻🚀🌟 #BuildingMode #SaaSProjects #Linkspreed

+### 17.02.2023 (announcement LaaS)
 - Exciting news!
 We're doubling down on #LaaS and gearing up to launch a whole suite of new #SaaS tools.
 - Stay tuned for some seriously game-changing innovation in the pipeline. #technews #softwaredevelopment